Menu

 Some fictionalised examples from our work with people who have NPD not only show different features of the disorder in action, but also illustrate how dissimilar these individuals are.
 There are many ways of having NPD, and we need to understand the person beyond specific symptoms of the disorder:

-• Richard, an aging writer, liked to boast about his success in helping many famous celebrities write their autobiographies.
+• Richard, an ageing writer, liked to boast about his success in helping many famous celebrities write their autobiographies.
 Age brought new challenges, including the loss of his youthful looks and energy.
 Rebelling against these changes, he started an affair and his drinking escalated.
 Consequently, he missed deadlines at work, and his wife announced a divorce.

 • Mark, a secretary in his late 30s, felt depressed, lifeless and saw no future.
 He said others did ‘silly, meaningless’ things, but it took no more than a few therapy sessions to discover these words were spoken out of envy, as he had a ‘boring’ job, no friends and no romantic partner.